GowthamKrishnaS/rtl-mini-projects/README.md

  rtl-mini-projects
-Collection of small, reusable SystemVerilog RTL modules with testbenches.
+Collection of small, reusable SystemVerilog RTL modules with testbenches